Origin: Yame, Fukuoka, Japan

 The Hoiro has become a symbol of handcrafted tea preparation, but in the past it was the only table used for leaf tea preparation.
 At one time everything was made by hand, and machine production was considered special.
 However, the traditional method is a job that requires special skill and practice.
 It is a craft that can be learned only by practice, through the teaching of the few living masters or on one's own.

-The job of toasting-drying-mixing requires no small amount of concentration with all five senses.
+The craft of roasting-drying-mixing requires no small amount of concentration, with all five senses.
 In a job like this the outside world disappears completely.
 The kneading of three kilos of tea begins at a low temperature, and the master gradually increases the temperature, paying attention to every detail.

 Features and preparation